 Even a basic home PC usually introduces five or more cords to keep track of, and often necessary extras like speakers and a printe, add to the mess as well.
 This looks bad, and can make connecting hardware more difficult, as you must first weave you way through a mess of cables to find an open port.

 Cords don’t have to run wild and untamed, however.
 Simple and inexpensive tools like a label maker, Velcro ties and cable raceways can help you organize them.
 While they won’t go away, they will be contained, making them far less likely to cause trouble.

 Routing and bundling cables can be useful, but it doesn’t always help – or help enough to satisfy your tastes.
 Those who truly despise wires may want to get rid of them entirely, and there’s numerous ways to do so.

 Let’s start with your keyboard and mouse.
-Switching from wired to wireless RF (or Bluetooth) will knock out two cables that are likely to get in your way, and it’s not expensive to do so.
+Switching from wired to wireless will knock out two cables that are likely to get in your way, and it’s not expensive to do so.
 Logitech sells wireless bundles with a keyboard and mouse for less than $20.
 Enthusiasts who love mechanical keyboards have fewer options, but there are a few available.

 Hubs and docks, oh my

-Laptop owners should consider a dock, if one is available for your particular model.
+Laptop owners should consider a dock if one is available for your particular model.
 A dock can improve organization by providing a permanent base to which other peripherals are connected.
 While cords will still exist, they’ll be easier to manage because you’ll no longer have to unplug them each time you remove the laptop from your desk.
-Docks also often face their ports towards the rear, rather than the right or left, which provides a more direct route to the edge of your desk.
+Docks also often face their ports toward the rear, rather than the right or left, which provides a more direct route to the edge of your desk.

 Change your monitor’s stand